eleccrazy/my-dsa-journey/linked_lists/medium/design_ll/README.md

   > Most operations involve traversing the list to find the correct node, resulting in linear time in the worst case.

 - **Space Complexity:** O(n)
-    - The space complexity is O(n) due to the storage of nodes in the linked list.
-    - The implementation uses a constant amount of extra space for pointers and counters.